edgewood1/python-scheduler-router/README.md

 __description__

+this app
+- schedules an api call for every minute on the hour
+- allows a user to hit an endpoint that also makes the api call

-this app calls an api + displays data in 3 possible ways
+this app displays the api response in 3 way:
 - it writes to file `data/my.json` (scheduled for every minute)
-- it renders to a template (when user goes to path `http://localhost:5000/`)
+- it renders the data to a template (when user goes to path `http://localhost:5000/`)
-- it writes to the browser (when user goes to `http://localhost:5000/api`)
+- it writes data-key-value to the browser (when user goes to `http://localhost:5000/api`)

+__rationale__

+- this demos automated and manual api calls
+- useful for tracking an online account

 __to start app__